mikemac1/cookie-stand/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 For the JS portion almost 2 hours, and a little more than an hour to continue playing with the CSS.
 Prior to I thought it would be a lot of back and forth with the T/As.

+## Comments & Reflections Lab 10b

+* How did this go, overall
+All I added was the necessary CSS styling to ensure the original requirements laid out in Lab 6 and re-stated in this lab were met.
+Not difficult or time consuming.

+* What observations or questions do you have about what you’ve learned so far?
+None that I can think of at this time.
+To be honest it has been a long week and happy that I have kept up with the current workload of labs, reading assignments, and quizes.

+* How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?
+Took almost an hour and that is about what I expected it to be.